RedisLabs/redislabs-docs/content/rs/administering/troubleshooting/creating-support-package.md

     - If `rladmin cluster debug_info` fails for lack of space in the `/tmp` directory, you can:

-        1. Change the location where the support package is saved: `rladmin cluster config debuginfo_path <path>`
+        1. Change the storage location where the support package is saved: `rladmin cluster config debuginfo_path <path>`

+            The `redislabs` user must have write access to the storage location.
         1. On any one of the node in the cluster, run: `rladmin cluster debug_info`

     - If `rladmin cluster debug_info` fails for another reason, you can create a support package for the cluster from the command-line with:

         - On each node of the cluster, run: `/opt/redislabs/bin/debuginfo`

-Upload the tar archive to the [Redis Labs Support site](https://support.redislabs.com).
+Upload the tar archive to [Redis Labs Support](https://support.redislabs.com).
 The path to the archive is shown in the command output.
 {{% /expand%}}